alexandergall/bf-sde-nixpkgs/bf-sde/support/README.md

 running service.
 It only installs the packages and makes them available for activation with the `--switch-to-generation` option.

+If the option `--auto-switch` is specified as well, the command will also switch to the new generation of the profile automatically.

 Due to the nature of Nix, packages are never overwritten or changed in any way after installation.
 This is what makes concurrent versions without any danger of conflicts possible.

-The command will fail if the release is not available or already present on the system.
+The command will fail if the release is not available.
+The command succeeds if the release is already present on the system but it will print an informational message.

 By default, the slice corresponding to the running kernel (as reported by `uname -r`) and the local platform (as determined from